 Novelty: This study provides new insights into the mediation role of digital marketing literacy in the relationship between innovation development strategies, technological advancements, and MSME business success.
-These findings can make theoretical and practical contributions that are useful for developing MSMEs in the digital era.
+These findings can make theoretical and practical contributions that are useful for the development of MSMEs in the digital era.